As parents, we are hard-wired to care about the safety of our children, and baby proofing is a critical element toward that end.

 70. Don’t leave pet food out

-Dry dog and cat food pellets are potential choke hazards.
+Dry cat food pellets are potential choke hazards.
 If you must feed these in the kitchen area, make sure to remove any leftover pieces, otherwise consider putting pet bowls in another area, such as a closed-off entryway, porch, or laundry room.
 It’s also unsanitary to let your child play in your pet’s water dish, so for that reason alone, it is a good idea to move this station.

 71. Remove tablecloths